ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 If the above validation fails, the receiver of the message SHOULD log and ignore the message.

-If th above validation succeeds, the receiver of the message MUST perform the validations below:
+If the above validation succeeds, the receiver of the message MUST perform the validations below:

 * The routehints includes the routehints it sent in the